rcslab/aurora-bench/README.md

 3. Setting up Aurora from source

-You will need to start with a stock FreeBSD 12.1 installation.
+Start with a stock FreeBSD 12.1 installation.
 The media and instructions are available at:

     [[https://www.freebsd.org/releases/12.1R/announce/]]